MarcosEsparza/engineering-portfolio/README.md

 ## About Me

-I’m a Mechanical Engineering student at the University of Texas Permian Basin with a focus on energy systems, thermo-fluids, and experimental testing.
-I work at the intersection of high-power rocketry and lab-scale energy rigs, where I care about not just modeling performance but also how equipment is built, instrumented, and verified.
+I’m a Mechanical Engineering student at the University of Texas Permian Basin, graduating December 2026, with a focus on energy systems and thermo-fluids.
+I’m most interested in roles where I can connect analysis with real test rigs and data.

-I’m part of the Falcon Aeronautics & Space Team, where I lead aerodynamic design and fin-can development for our 10,000-ft COTS rocket competing at the Intercollegiate Rocket Engineering Competition (IREC).
-My work spans fin geometry, flutter and static-stability analysis, and integrated airframe modeling in SOLIDWORKS, MATLAB, and OpenRocket.
+On campus I serve as Aerodynamic Design Lead for the Falcon Aeronautics & Space Team.
+Our team is developing a 10,000-ft competition rocket for the Spaceport America Cup and Lone Star Cup.
+I’m responsible for the fin can and overall aerodynamic behavior.
+That means checking stability and flutter margins and making sure recovery and avionics fit into a design the team can actually build and fly.
+I also hold a NAR Level 1 high-power rocketry certification and I’m building a dual-deploy Level 2 rocket.

 In the lab, I have run experiments on cross-flow heat exchangers, fluid friction and bend losses, flow-measurement devices, transient cooling, and velocity profiles.
 These projects have given me hands-on experience with piping systems, pressure drop, heat transfer, and DAQ/LabVIEW-style measurement setups.
 Those skills translate directly to work in energy and pipeline systems.